This Scenic Drive Offers Some of Northeast PA’s Best Leaf Peeping

 Whistle Pig Pumpkin Patch in Noxen, PA.

 Start to make the return trip to Tunkhannock along Routes 118 and 29, which both offer beautiful countryside views.
 But before you finish the day, you have to enjoy some classic fall fun.
-On weekends leading up to Halloween, the Whistle Pig Pumpkin Patch is a great spot for families with hayrides, u-pick pumpkins, a corn maze, and more.
-Just up the road, Grassy Ridge Farms offers farm-fresh produce like squash, mums, apples, pumpkins, and more.
+On weekends leading up to Halloween, the Whistle Pig Pumpkin Patch is a great spot for families with hayrides, you-pick pumpkins, a corn maze, and more.
+Just up the road, Grassy Ridge Farms also offers farm-fresh produce like squash, mums, apples, pumpkins, and more.

 Return to Tunkhannock